Who is Queen Bee on The Masked Singer?

 The Masked Singer has the nation hooked to guessing who every hidden star actually is.

-With Queen Bee at present one of many favourites on part of her beautiful voice, who’s face is hidden below the extravagant head piece?
+With Queen Bee at the moment one of many favourites on part of her gorgeous voice, whose face is hidden below the extravagant head piece?

-Donning a honeycomb crown and a gown larger than a hive, Queen Bee definitely made an entrance when she sang Sia’s hit tune, Alive.

-Nonetheless, viewers have been positively stumped as to who was behind the porcelain doll face.

-The judges have been fully torn over who she may probably be, with Jonathan Ross pondering if Margot Robbie was on stage, Rita Ora guessing if her pal Charlie XCX was masked, and Ken Jeong choosing Olivia Colman.

-Nonetheless, viewers have been buzzing round her pre-performance VT and have give you some robust theories.

-- The Masked Singer – Which superstar is behind the masks?
+- The Masked Singer – Which celeb is behind the masks?
 Theories and clues revealed

+The judges had been utterly torn over who she may probably be, with Jonathan Ross pondering if Margot Robbie was on stage, Rita Ora guessing if her pal Charlie XCX was masked, and Ken Jeong choosing Olivia Colman.

+Nonetheless, viewers have been buzzing round her pre-performance VT and have give you some sturdy theories – see which of them HEARALPUBLICIST thinks have legs.

 Is Queen Bee Charlotte Church?

-Earlier than singing, Queen Bee mentioned she began her profession fairly younger and was beforehand seen as a “wild card”.
+Earlier than singing, Queen Bee stated she began her profession fairly younger and was beforehand seen as a “wild card”.

 She additionally defined how she has had a number of accents throughout the years, starting from American to Scouse.